Audiotronix/Positron_LT/Parts/README.md

 **You can also find the "bill of materials" (BOM) as a .CSV [here](./bom.csv).**

+We currently can not guarantee that all parts fit / work as expected

 ## [Printed Parts](./Printed%20Parts)

 |                      Part Name                      | STL | STEP |Amount| Print Time | Weight (g)|